 As you are kindly volunteering your time and energy, we feel we don’t want to charge too much to join.
-Because we are a charity who believes in being inclusive and welcomes people from all walks of life and financial security, we charge a nominal annual fee of just £9, lower than similar charities.
-If you feel you can afford more, then please feel free to add a donation to the annual fee, but we do not expect it.
+Because we are a charity who believes in being inclusive and welcomes people from all walks of life and financial security, we ask for a nominal annual donation of just £11, lower than similar charities.
+If you feel you can afford more, then please feel free to add an additional donation to the minimum request, but we do not expect it.
 Your kind offer of regular visits is plenty.

 What do I get for my membership fee?